gleicon/ebook_cto_field_guide/index.md

 Unhappiness, whining and rumours are normal.
 As soon as you acknowledge they exist and to some extent they are normal, the best.
 Use your energy to build bridges and channels that this information can get to you after being filtered by the good sense of your team mates.

-Mondays are the worst day to take actions over this as the mood usually is not good (cut the bs about not loving Mondays being a bad sign).
+Mondays are the worst day to take actions over this as the mood usually is not good (cut the bullshit about not loving Mondays being a bad sign, everyone is entitled to have their bad day of choice).

-### Top downs
+### Decisions

 One of the hardest things to do is to explain decisions.
 Specially when the mood is that "anything outside of the team is a Top Down".
 Top downs are sort of a ghost haunting teams, which is hard to chase.
 But they don't exist most of the time - what exists is an unbalance on one of the sides.